CZ-NIC/fred-docs/Features/RegIF/index.rst

 * Renew a domain
 * Transfer a domain
 * Update a domain
-* Send authorization information of a domain
+* Send authorization information of a domain to emails of the contacts linked with the domain

 Manage contacts
 ---------------